 The timber rattlesnake does not jump to defense quickly, choosing instead to blend into its surroundings or to slither away silently.
 However, there is a lot of venom injected into this snake’s bite, making it an extremely dangerous rattlesnake.
 Timber rattlesnakes mostly eat rodents and have been observed climbing trees that are nearly 80 feet tall.

 The prairie rattlesnake lives in the western half of Nebraska.
 This snake gets its name from living in prairies and grasslands in the Great Plains of North America.
 It has a very large range, living not only in the United States but in southwestern Canada and northern Mexico as well.

 Prairie rattlesnakes are 35-45 inches long and are olive-green, gray, or light brown in color with dark blotches along the middle of their backs.
 Sometimes they will have dark rings at the end of their tail as well.
-Theses colors and patterns help them to blend into with the rocks and protect them from predators.
+These colors and patterns help them to blend in with the rocks and protect them from predators.
 Prairie rattlesnakes often live near prairie dog colonies.
 They mostly eat small mammals like rabbits, prairie dogs, and other rodents.
 These snakes often rest in vacated prairie dog tunnels, burrows, caves, and rock crevices.

 3. Western Massasauga

 |Range||Southeastern corner of Nebraska|